serbrech/jcorioland.github.io/_posts/2018-09-04-azure-aks-keyvault-active-directory-pod-identity.markdown

 > Note: you will find the `princpalId` field the output of the identity creation command.

-[aad-pod-identity uses the service principal of your Kubernetes cluster](https://github.com/Azure/aad-pod-identity#providing-required-permissions-for-mic) to access the Azure resources.
-You need to give this service principal the rights to use the managed identity created before:
+[aad-pod-identity uses the service principal of your Kubernetes cluster](https://github.com/Azure/aad-pod-identity#providing-required-permissions-for-mic) to access the Azure managed identity resource and work with it.

+This is why you need to give this service principal the rights to use the managed identity created before:

 ```bash
 az role assignment create --role "Managed Identity Operator" --assignee <servicePrincipalId> --scope /subscriptions/{YourSubscriptionID}/resourceGroups/keyvault-aad-pod-identity-rg/providers/Microsoft.ManagedIdentity/userAssignedIdentities/keyvaultsampleidentity